PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.91, QDIV and SCHD move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 5-year performance, SCHD leads with 8.49% vs 6.24% for QDIV.
+On 5-year performance, SCHD leads with 8.71% vs 6.89% for QDIV.
 On fees, SCHD is cheaper at 0.06% per year.
-Their volatility is very similar.
+On volatility, QDIV has been the lower-risk option at 3.42%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 SCHD is cheaper with a 0.06% expense ratio, compared with 0.20% for QDIV.